aryxncodes7/repo-guard/README.md

-# 🛡️ RepoGuard: AI-Powered Repository Security Companion
+# 🛡️ RepoGuard: Smart Repository Security

 RepoGuard is a smart AI teammate that watches your code repositories and Pull Requests to catch security bugs and quality issues before they hit production.
 Instead of dumping a massive list of confusing alerts on you, RepoGuard deploys a crew of specialized AI agents to hunt down leaked secrets, logic flaws, and messy documentation.
 Plus, it features a built-in chatbot sidebar so you can chat directly with the AI and get instant code fixes on the fly.